Neil3108/Neil3108.github.io/README.md

     </p>

 ## Changing the theme of your resume
 Now that you have your resume in a repository, you can change the theme of your resume i.e. how your resume will look in a static site.
-Github have a lot of Jeklly based themes you can choose from.
+Github have a lot of Jekyll based themes you can choose from.
 To change the theme just do the following:

-1) Click on **Settings** locoated at the toolbar below your username.
+1) Click on **Settings** located at the toolbar below your username.
     <p align="center">
     <img src="image/Setting.PNG">
     </p>